opentraffic/manila-hackathon-jupyter/README.md

 With Jupyter installed copy the contents of this project into your notebook working directory.

 Alternatively you can use a pre-built Docker image with Jupyter and this project pre-configured.
-With [Docker installed](https://www.docker.com/community-edition#download) and run the following command from the terminal:
+With [Docker installed](https://www.docker.com/community-edition#download), run the following command from the terminal:

 `docker pull opentraffic/hackathon`